kmonsoor/ted-programming-talks/README.md

-# ted-programming-talks
+# Noable TED Talks on Programming
-Best programming talks, seen on TED
+### Best programming talks, seen on TED

 _Videos are, currently, in no order._